TalShor/Numenos_ex/README.md

 2. Sample Similarity
 Spearman and Pearson correlations did not provide meaningful results due to a zero-inflated distribution when comparing two samples.
 Jaccard removed much of the information by being binary.
 **Solution:** I ended up using Bray-Curtis distance.
 Since the range was very small (with similar samples around ~0.97 BC distance and the maximum at 1.0), I normalized the distances to enhance visibility in the graph.

+3. Hard to show significance
+* The gene frequencies are zero tailed (the mapping is sparse)
+* It's log-normal at nature (probably due to some cascading effect) when not missing alltogether.
+* *The numbers are very small
+We can't use a lot of tests (e.g. even though chi-square works for small numbers - it needs a normal distribution) **Solution:** Use Wilcoxon test.
+Doesn't assume normal distribution and can operate with a small number of samples.
+That being said - the results were lackluster with 7 samples (Pre and On) and if we would have corrected for multiple testing - we would have been left with nothing.

 ## Reliability of the output discussion